WeblateOrg/weblate/docs/vcs.rst

 Verifying SSH host keys
 ~~~~~~~~~~~~~~~~~~~~~~~

+Weblate automatically remembers the SSH host keys on first access and remembers
+them for further use.

-Before connecting to the repository, verify the SSH host keys of the
+In case you want to verify them before connecting to the repository, verify the
-servers you are going to access in :guilabel:`Add host key`, from the same section
+SSH host keys of the servers you are going to access in :guilabel:`Add host
-of the admin interface.
-Enter the hostname you are going to access
+key`, from the same section of the admin interface.
+Enter the hostname you are
-(e.g. ``gitlab.com``), and press :guilabel:`Submit`.
+going to access (e.g. ``gitlab.com``), and press :guilabel:`Submit`.
+Verify
-Verify its fingerprint matches the server you added.
+its fingerprint matches the server you added.
 They are shown in the
 confirmation message:

 .. image:: images/ssh-keys-added.png